2013 Los Angeles International Airport shooting

 Terrorist attack in California, U.S.

-On November 1, 2013, a terrorist attack occurred at around 9:20 a.m.
-PDT in Terminal 3 of the Los Angeles International Airport.
+On November 1, 2013, a mass shooting occurred at around 9:20 a.m.
+PDT in Terminal 3 of Los Angeles International Airport.
 23-year-old Paul Anthony Ciancia opened fire with a rifle, killing a Transportation Security Administration officer and injuring several other people.

 Shooting

 On the morning of Friday, November 1, 2013, Ciancia entered Terminal 3 of Los Angeles International Airport after being dropped off there by a roommate.
 He was carrying a bag filled with a semiautomatic, .223-caliber Smith & Wesson M&P-15 rifle, five 30-round magazines, and hundreds of additional rounds of ammunition contained in boxes.
-Walking up to a TSA checkpoint, he pulled the rifle out of the bag and opened fire, shooting TSA Officer Gerardo Hernandez in the chest at point-blank range.
+Walking up to a TSA checkpoint, he pulled the rifle out of the bag and opened fire, shooting TSA officer Gerardo Hernandez in the chest at point-blank range.
 He then went up an escalator, but returned to the checkpoint and shot Hernandez again after seeing him move.

 Ciancia then moved up the escalator into the TSA screening area, passed the checkpoint area, and moved farther into the secure airside area of the terminal.
 At the time, many people fled by going into the concourse area or through doors leading into the airfield.
 Others ran into the restaurant where staff locked the metal security doors and ordered customers to take cover under the restaurant's tables.
 Entering the concourse area, Ciancia continued firing, wounding two TSA agents and a passenger.
 People hiding in the concourse area then fled the terminal through street exits.
 One witness, interviewed on CNN, said the gunman was walking, not running, down the terminal's concourse, and actor Tim Daly reported hearing shooting while in Virgin America's "The Loft" lounge.
 According to several witnesses, Ciancia repeatedly asked passersby if they were TSA agents and then moved on without shooting when they said no. At 9:20 a.m., the first calls to 9-1-1 were made, followed by the arrival of the first LAX officers two minutes later.

 Ciancia made it as far as the end of the terminal in the food court, where LAX police officers confronted him and shot him in a gunfight.
 He was wounded four times by gunshots and captured.
 He was taken to the hospital in an ambulance.
 Police were unsure whether the terminal was safe for paramedics to enter, and as a result TSA Officer Hernandez did not receive medical care for 33 minutes after being shot, despite bleeding heavily about 20 feet from an exit.
 Eventually Officer Hernandez was put in a wheelchair and removed from the terminal.
 Witnesses saw a rifle with three magazines nearby on the floor of the waiting area near gates 35 and 36.